Yixian-ch/Yixian-ch/README.md

 - 👋 Hi, I’m @Yixian-ch
-- 👀 I’m interested in LLM's behavior explanation
+- 👀 I’m interested in language emergence(semantic, syntactic) in deep learning networks, and linguistic properties in humans.
-- 🌱 I’m currently learning Transformer's architecture and data's projection in high dimension space.
+- 🌱 I’m currently learning natural language processing and computational neuroscience in Paris.

 <!---